Inheritance tax set to rise – here’s what it means for you

 Ahead of her first Budget, the chancellor refused to rule out hiking capital gains and inheritance tax.

-Setting the scene for a brutal financial statement, she said: “I think that we will have to increase taxes in the Budget.”
+Setting the scene, she said: “I think that we will have to increase taxes in the Budget.”

 Ms Reeves did not specify which taxes would rise, but said Labour would stick to its manifesto pledge not to hike national insurance, VAT or income tax.